ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 ### MediaCow Touch Mini

 Currently, there is no theme for codenames used for MediaCow Touch Mini devices.
-An idea for a theme for these devices were codenames of locations within Tennessee, United States.
+A lot of these device ideas would receive special codenames.

+- MediaCow Touch Mini SP7021 - "Curitiba"

 ### MediaCow Micro

 Starting December 16, 2023, [MediaCow Micro](../mcm/) devices would use codenames of locations within Central New York State or nearby locations that were personally important in any way.
-This excludes any codenames under "Generally Reserved Codenames" including Canastota, Oneida and Clay.
+This excludes any codenames under "Generally Reserved Codenames" such as Canastota, Oneida and Clay.

 Potential codenames for these devices: